Anything that justifies unleashing the Dirty Pair on a situation.

 A mage with a staff of power or staff of the Magi can perform what is euphemistically called a "retributive strike" — breaking the staff itself, killing herself and making a very big mess of the surrounding area.

-Players in Call Of Cthulhu with a bent towards magic can summon Azathoth to Earth.
-Azathoth, FYI, is the boss of bosses of the Lovecraft Mythos, the blind idiot god that sits at the center of reality and is best described as a cross between an titanic amoeba and an ever-expanding nuclear explosion.
+Players in Call of Cthulhu with a bent towards magic can summon Azathoth to Earth.
+Azathoth, is the boss of bosses of the Lovecraft Mythos, the blind idiot god that sits at the center of reality and is best described as a cross between an titanic amoeba and an ever-expanding nuclear explosion.
 Presumably, a sane player would only do this if the stars have become so right that Cthulhu and his pals are tap-dancing down Main Street.

 Keeping the mechanics of the game in mind, any situation where summoning Azathoth wouldn't make the situation significantly worse will almost certainly already have rendered all the player characters irretrievably insane.